5l1v3r1/pragmash/COMMANDS.md

 This command joins its arguments with newlines and throws away empty arguments.
 For example, `arr a b c` generates "a\nb\nc".
 As another example, `arr "" a ""` generates "a".

+### contains

+This command takes an array and a string and returns "true" if the array contains the string.

 ### delete

 This command deletes an element from the array.